djbrieck/brieckspro/content/posts/the-local-in-la-grande-or/index.md

 The ice cream is better than soft serve but not as good as [Tillamook Extra Creamy](https://www.tillamook.com/products/ice-cream/all).
 At $4.50 per scoop, it’s expensive but better than fast-food desserts.

 Seating is limited and mostly uncomfortable, with hard chairs, benches, and stools.
 There are only a few padded chairs and a small couch.
-This setup discourages lingering, which contrasts with the name and backstory suggesting a hangout for locals, unfortunealty.
+This setup discourages lingering, which contrasts with the name and backstory suggesting a hangout for locals, unfortunately.

 Overall, it’s a great place for coffee, ice cream, or a light meal.
 The service is fast and friendly.